JasonHYJ/unknown-Device-Identification/README.md

 # Unknown Device Identification

-This repository contains the official implementation of the method proposed in our paper: **"An Unknown IoT Device Identification Method Based on Dual-State Representation Learning and Multi-Task Joint Inference"** (currently under review).
+This repository contains the official implementation of the method proposed in our paper: **"An Unknown IoT Device Identification Method Based on Dual-State Representation Learning and Multi-Task Joint Inference"** .

 ## 📌 Important Notice